-For more information about bare metal provisioning, see Client-configuration > Autoinst-intro.
+For more information about monitoring, see Administration > Monitoring.

-1.12.5.
+2.13.5.
 ISS Configuration

 The Admin > ISS Configuration section is used to configure inter-server synchronization (ISS).
 ISS allows you to connect two or more Uyuni Servers and keep them up-to-date.